Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Figure 16: Installed UNDERHOOD 70 air compressor

 UNDERHOOD air compressor systems are one of the coolest options out there, as the air compressor components integrate with the existing truck or van components.
-The air-end mounts under the hood, and the vehicle’s existing engine powers the compressor system.
-UNDERHOOD air compressors are super light, weighing 62 to 200 lbs (depending on the system), saving precious GVW and cargo space.
+The air end mounts in the engine compartment, and the vehicle’s existing engine powers the compressor system.
+UNDERHOOD air compressors are super light and weigh only 62 to 200 lb, saving precious GVW and cargo space.

 DTM70